A woman died of coronavirus on a plane. Her fellow passengers were never notified.

 “This requires swift acquisition of the flight manifest, functioning contact details and enhanced surveillance of movements including transiting information,” the authors wrote.

 Since the beginning of the pandemic, the CDC has tried to track at least 11,000 passengers on some 1,600 flights with cases.
-But Shockey said states and local officials are not required to share information about cases on planes, nor are they required to share any follow-up information on test results from people who were exposed.
+But Shockey said state and local officials are not required to share information about cases on planes, nor are they required to share any follow-up information on test results from people who were exposed.